kinoshitayoshihiro/composer2/docs/index.md

 See [Groove Sampler](groove_sampler.md) for training drum models.
 Auxiliary conditioning and deterministic sampling are covered in [Aux Features](aux_features.md).
+For an example of emotion-driven bass parts see the *Bass Generator Usage* section in the project README.

 Install optional extras for the GUI:
 `pip install -e .[gui]`.